SAP-samples/cxii-shopping-assistant-ui-component/README.md

 4. Run your app `ng s`

 ## Known Issues
 This implementation opens chat session as soon as chat window is opened.
-It can be changed to open session only after user sends 1st message.
+It can be changed to open session only after user sends first message.

 ## How to obtain support
 [Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.